 Whittney Mikkél (ASCAP) is an indie songstress with a knack for defying genre boundaries.
 She is a studio vocalist, pianist, songwriter, producer, and educator, and is emerging as a unique voice among contemporary singer-songwriters in the OC/LA area.
 Growing up in a family of musicians, artists, and performers, she began piano lessons at the age of five and showed a natural talent for singing from a young age.
 Her love for writing music began while attending Orange County School of the Arts, where she received four years of coaching in musical theater and opera.
 She excelled in both classical and jazz voice while attending Fullerton College, before completing her Performance BM in the Jazz Studies program at the Bob Cole Conservatory of Music at California State University Long Beach.

 Drawing on her vast palette of influences, Whittney enjoys exploring several avenues of music.
 Her wide vocal range, technical expertise and stylistic versatility make her a chameleon in the music world.
 Even so, Whittney has developed her own distinct voice as a singer-songwriter.
 Her ability to both compose and produce meaningful music gives her an edge as an independent artist.
 Naturally poetic, her songs are both intellectual and soulful, filled with lush vocal harmonies, unconventional melodies, and imaginative progressions.
 When she's not teaching, rehearsing, or performing, you can find her creating in her home studio.
-She independently released her debut album 'Before the Day' in 2014 and has been writing and releasing singles since late 2015.
-In 2016 she co-launched a new, ongoing collaboration project with producer Federico Angel; the duo composes cinematic ambient electronica and is known as Göldmÿne.
-Currently, Whittney is working on a series of original songs featuring kalimba and voice entitled "True North" which is being released one song at a time, and has been releasing ethereal electronic music under the alias STORMCHASER since December 2016.
-In 2017 she released her first full length album 'Please Stop Talking'; music from the LP was approved for appearance on Pandora Radio later that year.
+She independently released her debut album 'Before the Day' in 2014 which was followed by a small number of singles from 2015-2018.
+Having her hands on multiple projects, she has been releasing ethereal electronic music under the alias STORMCHASER since late 2016.
+In 2017 she released her first full length album 'Please Stop Talking'; music from the LP was accepted to Pandora Radio later that year.
 She is currently gearing up to release her second EP, a series of original songs featuring kalimba and voice entitled "True North - Kalimba Songs”.